artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 ```

-## Labs about RISC-V Architecture and Assembly
+## Labs about RISC-V Architecture and Assembly in Ripes

 ### Lab 1